-You can filter by technology, for example.
+For example, you can filter by technology.
 So only looking at say Photoshop or Illustrator designs.
 You can comment on designs, give constructive feedback, ask questions and praise great work.
 And, you can save links to look at them again later via your own profile.
 You can even contact the designer directly.

 For bigger agencies looking for unique styles, it’s often used to hire designers for specific projects.
 There’s even a jobs section.

 Behance also has a section on training.
 You can access “how to” content to learn how to do all sorts of design work.